AndersDeath/diary2/000-current.md

 # 08 Februar - Donnerstag - Berlin - 506 Tag der Einwanderung

 I can say that I'm bored by this diary.
 I do this more than a  year.
 In april it will be two years that I write down my thouhts here.
 Initiall I wanted to use this notes for a kinda therapy but it turned to the just logbook.
 So, I think that I need to find a way how to move it to some other direction.
 Anyways. let's go back to things that happened today. so I was working as usual and everything was nice.
+The main point today was to